-The operation of a significant number of our tankers in the Teekay Pool and the Gemini Pool could limit our earnings.
+The operation of a significant number of our tankers in the Gemini Suezmax Pool, Teekay Aframax Pool and Taurus Tankers LR2 Pool could limit our earnings.

-As of March 1, 2012, five of our Aframax tankers and three of our Suezmax tankers operated in, and generated revenues to us through participation in, an Aframax tanker revenue sharing arrangement (the Teekay Pool) and a Suezmax tanker pooling arrangement (the Gemini Pool), respectively, each managed, in whole or in part, by subsidiaries of Teekay Corporation.
+As of February 1, 2013, eight of our Suezmax tankers, four of our Aframax tankers and three of our Long Range 2 (or LR2) product tankers operated in, and generated revenues to us through participation in, a Suezmax tanker pooling arrangement (the Gemini Suezmax Pool), an Aframax tanker revenue sharing arrangement (the Teekay Aframax Pool), and an LR2 product tanker pooling arrangement (the Taurus Tankers LR2 Pool), respectively, each managed, in whole or in part, by subsidiaries of Teekay Corporation.
 Pooling arrangements are designed to spread the costs and risks associated with commercial management of vessels and to share the net revenues earned by all of the vessels in the pool.
-Although the net revenues are apportioned based on the actual earning days each vessel is available and, with respect to the Teekay Pool, the relative performance capabilities of each vessel as well, a pool may include vessels that do not perform as well in actual operation as our vessels.
+Although the net revenues are apportioned based on the actual earning days each vessel is available and the relative performance capabilities of each vessel as well, a pool may include vessels that do not perform as well in actual operation as our vessels.
 As a result, our share of the net pool revenues may be less than what we could earn operating our vessels independently.

-The removal of any vessels from the Teekay Pool, the Gemini Pool, or any other pooling arrangement may adversely affect our operating results and ability to pay dividends.
+The removal of any vessels from the Gemini Suezmax Pool, Teekay Aframax Pool, Taurus Tankers LR2 Pool, or any other pooling arrangement may adversely affect our operating results.

-We and Teekay Corporation have each committed to include in the Teekay Pool all of our and its respective Aframax-class crude tankers that are less than 15 years old and employed in the spot market or operate pursuant to time charters of less than 90 days.
-Participants in the Gemini Pool, including Teekay Corporation and third parties, have each agreed to include in the pool certain qualifying Suezmax-class crude tankers of the pool participants and their respective affiliates, including us that operate in the spot market or pursuant to time charters of less than one year.
-If we or Teekay Corporation remove vessels from the Teekay Pool or the Gemini Pool to operate under longer-term time charters, the benefits to us of the pooling arrangements could diminish.
+Participants in the Gemini Suezmax Pool, including Teekay Corporation and third parties, have each agreed to include in the pool certain qualifying Suezmax-class crude tankers of the pool participants and their respective affiliates, including us, that operate in the spot market or pursuant to time charters of less than one year.
+We and Teekay Corporation have each committed to include in the Teekay Aframax Pool all of our and its respective Aframax-class crude tankers that are less than 15 years old and employed in the spot market or operate pursuant to time charters of less than 90 days.
+Participants in the Taurus Tankers LR2 Pool, including third parties, have each agreed to include in the pool certain qualifying LR2 product tankers of the pool participants and their respective affiliates, including us that operate in the spot market or pursuant to time charters of less than one year.
+If we or Teekay Corporation remove vessels from the Gemini Suezmax Pool, Teekay Aframax Pool, or Taurus Tankers LR2 Pool to operate under longer-term time charters, the benefits to us of the pooling arrangements could diminish.
 In addition, the European Union is in the process of substantially reforming the way it regulates traditional agreements for maritime services from an antitrust perspective.
 These changes may impose new restrictions on the way pools are operated or may prohibit pooling arrangements altogether.
-If for any reason our vessels, Teekay Corporation's vessels, or any third party vessels cease to participate in the Teekay Pool, the Gemini Pool or another pooling arrangement, or if the pooling arrangements are significantly restricted, we may not achieve the benefits intended by pool participation and our results of operations and ability to pay dividends could be harmed.
+If for any reason our vessels, Teekay Corporation's vessels, or any third party vessels cease to participate in the Gemini Suezmax Pool, Teekay Aframax Pool, the Taurus Tankers LR2 Pool or another pooling arrangement, or if the pooling arrangements are significantly restricted, we may not achieve the benefits intended by pool participation and our results of operations could be harmed.